yyl-20020115/DoubleSelectionSort/README.md

   Within single iteration, we get both max and min from the

-  searching range, and then swap the min with the element
+  searching range, and then swap the min with the first element

-  before the range, and swap the max with the element after
+  of the range, and the max with the last element of

   the range.
 Therefore we can sort from both direction,

-  and get the double speed.
+  and get almost double speed.